Blog | Salsify

 Remember, you can go beyond simply offering your product on the retailers' shelves: other creative alignments include offering pick-up/drop-off services, dedicated sales staff, or more, depending on your brand’s needs.

-Open Doors With a Brand and Retail Collaboration
+Open Doors With Retail and Brand Collaborations

 While there’s something to be said about having “too many cooks in the kitchen,” sometimes incorporating a fresh perspective into your planning can be exactly what the doctor ordered.
 Keep an open mind, and don’t be afraid to experiment!